 “These bills are steps toward a healthcare system that prioritizes relationships, wellness, and patient autonomy,” Rep. Schreyer asserts.
 "DPC is a model that works, and we’re working hard to clear the way for more Americans to benefit from it."

-As these legislative efforts gain traction, Direct Care physicians can look forward to a landscape where their ability to practice medicine is aligned with patient-centered, preventive care.
+As these legislative efforts gain traction, Direct Care physicians can look forward to a landscape where their ability to practice medicine is aligned with patient-centered, preventive medical care.
 And for patients, the message is clear: better access to the doctors they know and trust is on the horizon.

 Fill out the form, and our team will reach out to schedule a call tailored to your practice’s needs.